GuyKeogh/wiki_verify/README.md

 # Wikipedia article factchecker

 ## Introduction
-This is a Python application to assist in fact-checking Wikipedia articles by automating comparisons between the Wikipedia article text, and links and citations within that article.
+This is a Python application which uses a heuristic approach to assist in fact-checking Wikipedia articles by automating comparisons between the Wikipedia article text, and links and citations within that article.
 This can be hosted (locally by default), or used as a standalone Python application.

+### Methodology
+The application ensures proper nouns (explicitly named people/places/things) and numbers used in an article are present within any citation or external link within the page.
+This is easily doable as proper nouns and numbers cannot be modified much in language, a contrast to adjectives, verbs, etc, and so proper nouns and numbers can typically be directly compared for between different texts.
+This ensures the article matches the general information within the source text.

+Additionally, quotes (any text enclosed by single or double quotes) are checked to see if they are present in any citation or external link.

 ## To run:
 * (OPTIONAL, but recommended) Install and use a virtualenv (not included)

+When in the directory the files have been saved:
 * Run 'pip3 install -r requirements.txt'
 * Run 'python app.py' to use the locally hosted web app, or 'python standalone.py' for the Python application
 * (WEB APP) Go to 'http://localhost:5000' in a browser on the same computer